beginning of content

 General practice

 General practitioners (GPs) are also known as doctors.
-They work in the community to keep people healthy.
-Your doctor can check and treat your:
+They work in the community to keep people of all ages healthy.
+Your doctor can check and treat both your physical and mental health.

 It can be helpful to have a GP who knows you and your medical history.
 This is called ‘continuity of care’.
-It should be someone that you feel comfortable with.
+A GP you are comfortable with, can:

 Allied health

 Allied health practitioners are trained health professionals.
-They can help you manage your physical or mental health.
+They can help you manage different aspects of your physical or mental health.
 Allied health professionals include:

 Unlike specialist services, you don’t need a referral from your doctor to see an allied health practitioner.